dreamind/ix/workshops/presenting-data/index.md

 =========================

-This workshop will allow students to gain practical experience in manipulating HTML and CSS so that they can present information on the web.
+This workshop will allow students to gain practical experience in manipulating HTML and CSS so that they can present information efficiently and effectively on the Web.
 In addition, student will learn how to use CGI interface to build an interactive and dynamic web page.

 Part A - HTML and CSS
 ---------------------